-Our system of quality management provided the framework to identify, assess and respond to the risks arising from the coronavirus situation.
+The foundation we've built for our system of quality management helped us navigate some of our biggest challenges as a result of the pandemic to monitor the actions we took to address identified risks and assess whether changes needed to be made on a real-time basis.
 We used the experience and examples shared with us from across the network to support our assessment of the issues that had the potential to impact our system of quality management.